The uppercut is probably the most improperly thrown punch in boxing.

 UPPERCUT MISTAKE #1 – Dropping the hands

 Many beginners will drop their hands for the uppercut.
 Some will even drop their hand as low as their waist.
-This movement is completely necessary because it doesn’t add any power and only leaves you vulnerable.
+This movement is completely unnecessary because it doesn’t add any power and only leaves you vulnerable.
 But not surprisingly, it happens a lot because many people like to visualize the uppercut as going from “down to up”.

 In reality, the “release” of the arm will drop the hand enough for the uppercut angle.
 You don’t need to drop the hand at all.
 Your arm is already connected to your shoulder.
 So if you throw your hand at the “natural level”, it is already as low as your shoulder.
 And if you “relax” your arm a little further, the hand will easily drop to chest level and this is low enough for you to loop upwards into your opponent’s head.
 Watch my uppercut video and take a close look…I don’t drop my hands very much.
 Try to keep your hand above your elbow when throwing the uppercut.